Welcome to Vancouver! Check out tips for getting to and from the airport and how to use transit to get you where you need to go.

 Compass Cards are reloadable fare cards and are available for purchase in all SkyTrain stations, including YVR Airport.
 Tap your card on the reader at the fare gate when entering and exiting SkyTrain stations or SeaBus terminals.
 For buses, only tap the reader when you enter.

 Taking transit means sharing space.
-Even the simplest actions can make the journey more pleasant for everyone.
+Even the simplest actions can make the trip more pleasant for everyone.

 Our etiquette pages offer guidelines for a safer, more efficient journey, information on bringing pets when you travel, and tips for travelling in winter.